aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 The "apply" method is what executes the defined lambda expression and returns the result to the "greeting" variable.

-Here's another example of a Function that takes in an Integer and outputs an Integer that represents the square of the number.
-This could be used to replace our custom SquareMe functional interface of Example 3 in the last demo.

-    Function<Integer, Integer> squareFunction = s -> s * s;
-    Integer squareOfNine = squareFunction.apply(9);
-    System.out.println(squareOfNine);

 ### Why is this useful?

-Now we know that Java supplies all of these pre-build functional interfaces, and we see that they are kind of elegant, but how do they add value?
+Now we know that Java supplies all of these pre-built functional interfaces, and we see that they are kind of elegant, but how do they add value?

 Well, the good news is, you can start using them immediately, without even knowing their names.
 How?
 Well, by supplying Lambdas!
 Since Lambdas don't care about the name of the functional interface, you can use them when the semantics are clear, even if you don't know the function name at all!

 For example, the Stream class has a method called _map_.

-Specifically
+Specifically:

     <R> Stream<R> map(Function<? super T, ? extends R> mapper);